ericnograles/react-native-exact-target/README.md

 # react-native-exact-target

+## Introduction

+react-native-exact-target provides bridging functionality to Salesforce Marketing Cloud's Exact Target SDK, aka the [Journey Builder for iOS](http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS/) and [Journey Builder for Android](http://salesforce-marketingcloud.github.io/JB4A-SDK-Android/) without all the fuss of messing with native code!

 ## Important Note

 This project is still in alpha stages and is not fit for production usage yet.
 Please stay tuned as we work towards our first RC.

-If you're in a crunch and would like to use this, please feel free to fork or contribute.
+If you're in a crunch and would like to use this, please feel free to fork or [contribute](CONTRIBUTING.MD).

-## Introduction

-react-native-exact-target provides bridging functionality to Salesforce Marketing Cloud's Exact Target SDK, aka the [Journey Builder for iOS](http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS/) and [Journey Builder for Android](http://salesforce-marketingcloud.github.io/JB4A-SDK-Android/) without all the fuss of messing with native code!

 ## Getting started